-The JOMY retractable ladder is a good solution for fire egress when the normal doors and step can't be used and or installed.
+The original JOMY retractable ladder is a good solution for fire egress when the normal doors and step can't be used and or installed.
 It is a good solution for emergency exit, secondary means of egress and access to firefighters in case of a fire.

-The original JOMY retractable ladder is the finest retractable escape or access ladder available anywhere.
+The JOMY retractable ladder is the finest retractable escape or access ladder available anywhere.
 When not in use, it looks like a drainpipe so it does not interfere with the aesthetics of the building.
 An extra safety rail is also provided.
 It cannot be opened without the use of a handle, preventing unauthorized access.

 The JOMY cage ladder

 A cage ladder can be used as a fire escape so you will have a secondary means of egress out of your building.

 JOMY Cage ladders or caged ladders are permanent ladders with a safety cage.
 This JOMY safety cage can be composed of complete hoops, 3/4 hoops or 1/2 hoops.